sushithegreat/coffee-and-pi/README.md

 A coffee-brewing scheduler for Raspberry Pi

-To create the database, simply run 'sqlite3 coffeeAndPi < createDb.sql'
+To create the database, simply run 'sqlite3 coffeeAndPi < createDb.sql' in the /src/app/services/ directory